 Contractor: Bartel Contracting

 These are 4 strong tenants, and all seem to fit very nicely with our existing base of local businesses.
 It has been many decades since Main Street has seen this sort of excitement and investment.
 This is very rewarding for anyone who has spent their lives and money building the brand of downtown Hillsboro.
-There are other building investments happening that will be a big part of this resurgence including the Clark’s Copperstone space at 264 East Main, and the former Harvey Medical building at 140 NE 2nd Street which is now in the hands of new owners who intend to restore it to its former glory!
+Other building investments are happening that will be a big part of this resurgence, including Clark’s/Copperstone space at 264 East Main and the former Harvey Medical building at 140 NE 2nd Street, which is now in the hands of new owners who intend to restore it to its former glory!